anton-tchekov/propeller-assembler/README.md

 # propeller-assembler
 Assembler for Parallax Propeller 1 (P8X32A) written in C

-Currently in Development, not working
+Currently in Development, not tested/working